Autograph listing criteria

 Autographs that may not deserve separate listings and price estimates

-For many years, I chose to ignore autographs from twenty or thirty borderline "celebrities" if they did not increase the value of their underlying certificates by $25 and 25%.
-In 2023, I relented because many sellers continued to promote signatures from those individuals, even though they had little if any effect on certificate prices.
-Consequently, interesteed collectors are now able to see which certificates their signatures appear on, even though their prices remain the same or only slightly above ordinary certificates of the same varieties.
+I mentioned earlier that I originally chose to ignore autographs from twenty or thirty borderline "celebrities" if they did not increase the value of their underlying certificates by $25 and 25%.
+In 2023, I relented because many sellers continued to promote signatures from those individuals, even though they had little,, if any, effect on certificate prices.
+Consequently, interested collectors are now able to see which certificates their signatures appear on, even though their prices remain the same or only slightly above non-autographed certificates of the same varieties.

 What if you don't know whether a signatory was a genuine celebrity?